AmrMustafa13/active-ally/README.md

-# A Workouts App
+# Active Ally

-an app where you can add your favourite workouts or delete an existing one with full authentication functionality using MERN stack.
+### website where you can track your fav workouts with full authentication functionality using MERN stack.

-## Tools
+# Stack & Tools
 - Node.js
 - Express
 - MongoDB